 - 6.2.23 The types of brownfield site that will be developed during the plan period will generally be in locations less suitable for continuing industrial use either due to access restrictions or proximity to residential areas.
 It is probable that they will have been in industrial use for many years possibly the site of former mills, factories or chemical works.
 The key factor to bear in mind when establishing the EUV for these sites is that they will normally be obsolete for industrial use and as a consequence the value for such use will be limited.
 If there was a realistic prospect that these sites could sell for their existing use then they would do so and they would not be taken forward for residential use during the plan period. - 6.2.24 It is often difficult to source evidence of commercial land transactions in these situations as invariably the type of older industrial site that we are seeking to value will be sold with an expectation of redevelopment for other purposes such as residential.
 The price paid will therefore reflect an element of "hope value".
 In addition where transactional evidence does exist full information is not generally available about the extent of abnormal costs that might be applicable to a site. - In the present case there is very little evidence available relating to industrial and other brownfield land sales in Copeland.
 MHCLG in 2019 assessed industrial land values in the Borough to be £150,000 per hectare (£60,728 per acre).
 There is more historic evidence of land sales at neighbouring Lillyhall for prices up to £149,000 per hectare (£60,345 per acre).
 This evidence is contained in table 5.20.
-As noted in table 5.21 a site at Clay Flatts Industrial Estate in Workington is available in a forthcoming auction with a guide price equating to £63,045 per hectare (£25,424 per acre).
+As noted in table 5.21 a site at Clay Flatts Industrial Estate in Workington is available in a forthcoming auction with a guide price equating to £63,045 per hectare (£25,424 per acre) 5 .
 A further site in Maryport is available for a price equating to £202,206 per hectare (£81,845 per acre) although this is for a 99 year leasehold interest.
-We have also identified previously developed sites available in Carlisle and Keswick at prices of £465,116 and £416,667 per hectare (£188,235 and £167,910 per acre) respectively although these sites are well located and in the case of Carlisle have residential potential. - We are advised that there have been no recent FVAs submitted in relation to planning applications on brownfield sites in Copeland.
-More generally across the North West of England it is our experience that area wide viability assessments will typically adopt EUVs for brownfield sites in the range of £247,000 to £494,000 per hectare (£100,000 to £200,000 per acre). - 6.2.27 At the present time EUVs at the higher end of this range are normally assumed for brownfield sites in locations that are close to major motorway connections for example in relation to the area wide FVAs prepared for St Helens and Warrington.
+We have also identified previously developed sites available in Carlisle and Keswick at prices of £465,116 and £416,667 per hectare (£188,235 and £167,910 per acre) respectively although these sites are well located and in the case of Carlisle have residential potential. - 6.2.26 We are advised that there have been no recent FVAs submitted in relation to planning applications on brownfield sites in Copeland.
+More generally across the North West of England it is our experience that area wide viability assessments will typically adopt EUVs for brownfield sites in the range of £247,000 to £494,000 per hectare (£100,000 to £200,000 per acre).